thelfer/tfel-doc/MFrontUserDays/EightUserDay/Agenda/talks.md

 !["(left) Experimental map of Pu content (right) New 3D generated microstructure"](img/ElAbdi.png ""){#fig:elabdi width=75%}

-**keywords**: continuous random media, Mechanical calculation by FFT, Mechanical homogenization by NTFA, Model reduction
+**Keywords**: continuous random media, Mechanical calculation by FFT, Mechanical homogenization by NTFA, Model reduction

 The MOX is a nuclear fuel composed of plutonium (Pu) and uranium oxides.